 However, this doesn't faze Tooru, who promises to keep their secret.
 She continues living with them, and her grave humbleness and thankfulness never wanes.
 As a result, they come to be very important people in her life, and the Soumas begin to realize how very lucky they are to have her.

 Fruits Basket received the 2001 Kodansha Manga Award in the shoujo manga category and the "Best Manga" award at the 2007 American Anime Awards.

 Fruits Basket was published in English by Tokyopop from February 10, 2004 to July 6, 2009.
 A box set with the complete series was released on September 29, 2010.
 All volumes were re-released in "Ultimate Editions" from October 9, 2007 to July 12, 2011, with two sequential volumes combined in a single hard-cover volume, including new cover art.
-Those releases met with mixed reviews, because they exactly reproduce the previously released volumes without correcting changed page numbers or prior errors.
-Yen Press will republish the series in 12 volumes as omnibus Collector's Edition starting June 21, 2016.
+Those releases were met with mixed reviews as they were exact reproductions of the previously released volumes and did not adjust page numbers or correct prior errors.
+Yen Press has been republishing the series in 12 volume Collector's Edition since June 28, 2016.

 I find that there are people who absolutely love (this seems to be the majority) Furuba or people who can't stand it.

 I believe that it's hard not to like Furuba.
 At first I thought it was just going to be funny, because the first 7 or so volumes are full of hilarious scenes (mainly because whenever the Juunishi are hugged by the opposite sex, they change!).
 But once you get to volume 6 everything seems to start to gravitate in a different direction.